Roommates

 Residence is a great place to meet new friends!
 Discuss with your roommate when you are comfortable having guests in your room and for how long they can stay.
 You may want to consider overnight guests, how many people can be in the room, and how much notice you would like before a guest arrives.

-Tip: Before making plans, make sure you are aware of the guest policy in residence by reviewing the Residence Contract and visit the Guest Registration portal to register them.
+Tip: Before making plans, make sure you are aware of the guest policy in residence by reviewing the Residence Contract and log in to myHouisng portal to register them.

 Safety and Security